Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Methodology

 \subsection{Participants}

 A total of 429 adult (18 years of age or older) participants were recruited at a large Southeastern institution in the United States.
-Recruitment was conducted regardless of gender, age, ethnicity, or place of origin.
-Of our participants, only 388 completed the survey and provided informed consent.
-Participants were enrolled in the Spring of 2025 and were recruited from a single course within the Anonymous Computing Program at this Anonymous Institution.
-Our sample population was over 370 participants, which is the sample size required to have a confidence level of 95\% with a 5\% margin of error, assuming a population size of 10,000--we used the sample size calculator feature by Qualtrics \cite{Qualtrics2023SampleSize}.
+Of these, 388 participants completed the survey and provided informed consent, and are included in our analysis.
+Participants were enrolled in the Spring of 2025 and recruited from a single course within the College of Computing at the Georgia Institute of Technology.

+While our sample size exceeds commonly used thresholds for statistical analyses, we note that recruitment was based on course enrollment rather than a priori power analysis.
+Furthermore, because participants were recruited from a single computing course at one institution, the study population reflects a relatively homogeneous academic context.
+Hence, our findings should be interpreted within the context of this sampling approach and should not be assumed to generalize to broader populations.

-Participants reported ages were 18 years of age (n = 114), 19 years of age (n = 142), 20 years of age (n = 93), 21 years of age (n = 29), 22 years of age (n = 4), and 23-29 years of age (n = 6).
-Participants reported spoken languages indicated that 157 participants were monolingual, and 231 were Multilingual.
-Participants reported being from 28 different countries: from the United States (n = 278) or other places (n = 110).
-Participants’ reported gender distribution was male (n = 276), female (n = 102), or other (n = 5).
-Five participants chose not to identify with any gender (n =5).
+Participants reported ages of 18 years (n = 114), 19 years (n = 142), 20 years (n = 93), 21 years (n = 29), 22 years (n = 4), and 23--29 years (n = 6).
+Participants reported spoken languages indicating that 157 were monolingual and 231 multilingual.
+Participants reported being from 28 different countries, including the United States (n = 278) and other countries (n = 110).
+Gender distribution was male (n = 276), female (n = 102), and other or not reported (n = 10).
+The resulting sample was predominantly composed of young adults (18 to 20 years old) and male participants, characteristics that should be considered when interpreting subgroup comparisons throughout this exploratory study.